Thinking of solo travel but not sure where to start? START HERE!

-That said, there's enough to keep you busy for days if you'd like, or just a day or two if you're simply stopping over on your way to Penang, one of the tropical islands Malaysia is so well-known for or any of the other incredible places to visit in Malaysia.
+There’s enough to keep you busy for days if you’d like, or just a day or two if you’re simply stopping over on your way to Penang or any of the other incredible places to visit in Malaysia.

 Here are some of the most popular must-sees, whether you have 3 days in Kuala Lumpur or 3 weeks.